About Brookfield & Heritage Plaza

 Heritage Plaza is the gateway to Houston’s revitalized Central Business District.
 The Tower, with its unique Mayan design, is the most visually unique and photographed building in a city famous for world-class architecture.
 From its Mayan rooftop to the neighboring Heritage Park and Julia Ideson Library Building, the Tower stands as a symbol of Houston’s resilience and frontier style personality.

 Custom designed Fujitec elevators with leather and polished stainless steel finishes transport tenants and visitors from the Plaza or the Mall Levels to the Sky Lobby.
 The east side of the Sky Lobby overlooks downtown while the west side of the Sky Lobby provides a panoramic view of Sam Houston Park, as well as the Galleria.
-The reception area on the Sky Lobby is accented with granite. and ambience.
 A digital directory kiosk assists the guests in locating their destination.
-The Sky Lobby accommodates the visitor center for EOG Resources and Heritage Plaza Property Services.
+The Sky Lobby accommodates the visitor center for EOG Resources and Heritage Plaza Management Office.